thedelk/fend-project-6/README.md

 1. From the project root, open a terminal and run `npm install` to install all package dependencies
 2. Once all dependencies are installed, run `npm start` to start up a local server instance
 3. Move the books from shelf to shelf, or search and add new ones

-## Lessons Learned

-Where to begin.
-Truth be told, I'm not extremely happy with the structure of my project.
-I overestimated my skill and learned the hard way that React is a beast I couldn't immediately tame.

-I have a lot to learn.

 ## Contributing